Programs and Partners

 WAR, Int’l was founded and continues to operate in the name of Christ.
-However, our mission is to address risk issues and give voice to the silenced, regardless of religious background or belief.
-Although we work in the name of our faith and our God, we are non-sectarian in whom we help.
-Our partners understand our values and are also Christian-based; however, they work with and serve Buddhists, Hindus, Muslims, animists, and atheists, without requiring those they help to conform to Christian beliefs and practices.
+However, our mission is to address risk issues and give voice to the silenced regardless of religious background or belief.
+Our partners understand our values.
+Most are also Christian-based; however, they work with and serve Buddhists, Hindus, Muslims, animists, and atheists, without requiring them to conform to Christian beliefs and practices.

-Most of the residential safehouses and orphanages with whom we partner are Christian-based and offer worship services, Bible studies, and spiritual mentoring.
-While participation requirements vary from one safehouse to another, no one is forced to sign a statement of faith.
+Most of our partnering residential safehouses and orphanages are Christian-based and offer worship services, Bible studies, and spiritual mentoring.
+While participation requirements vary, no one is forced to sign a statement of faith.
 Many of our faith-based vocational training, education, and microenterprise partners offer non-compulsory Bible studies and worship services as part of their programs.

 WAR, Int'l is passionate about creating circles of protection around those at risk.
 In so doing, we see an opportunity to be “Christ with skin on”—to lift up the wounded and bring hope to the hopeless, as we believe God commands us to do.